How to balance community and independence (City vs Rural living)

 In the day to day we aren’t antisocial, just find most people less than interesting.
 We’ve never lived in a city, only small towns and backroads.
 Basically our community has always been our neighbors, whether we lived in town or out.
 More than likely in the event of excitement the people in earshot are the people you’ll be dealing with mostly, any further is wasted effort.

 100% agree, I wish we lived closer because we do need to go into town often for doctors appointments, groceries, entertainment.
 And with how gas prices are going up, it becomes harder to justify driving so far.

-- Philosophies for good mental health - 12 hours ago
+- Framework for Prepping - 4 hours ago

 This forum is heavily moderated to keep things valuable to as many people as possible.
 Full community policies are here.
 The basics:

 - 3. Avoid politics, religion, and other arguments.